Moth Orchids - Phalaenopsis

 Large quantities of aerial roots that cascade over the pot shouldn't cause concern.
 Once the flowers have fully elapsed, take the plant out of its pot and remove any brown roots when repotting into a bigger transparent pot.
 If there are a couple still above the soil, either direct them face-down into the bark or allow them to carry on cascading.
 Be sure to mist the aerial roots while watering the bark to ensure sufficient hydration.
 If they begin to split, it's the result of too little water or humidity or sun-scorch.
 Remove once they've fully yellowed over.

-Image 5: The yellowing of Orchid flowers is normal behaviour.
+Image 5: Randomly yellowing flowers are a normal behaviour with Orchids.
 Scroll down to 'Pruning & Maintenance' to learn more about pruning your flower stalk, which may stimulate another show of colourful blooms!
 Example 1.
 Scroll down for Example 2!

 Image 6: Example 2.